How To Establish Yourself As An Author Google Wants To Promote

 1 Quality & Depth of Content

 Write great content!
 Easier said than done, right?
 Writing great content means you have to understand your audience.
 What questions do they have, what are their problems, what makes them happy or sad, etc. Understanding the demographics and psychographics of your audience can really go a long way to helping you write the type of content that speaks to them.
-Here are some great tips from some authorities on content strategy.

 2 Author Credibility & Quality